 MBC Design is the cornerstone of SC Solutions’ control design technology.
 An accurate, physics-based model is incorporated into the controllers (and often in sensor signal processing algorithms) as shown in the above schematic.
 The first step in this proven technology is the development of a custom physics-based computer model of the system to be controlled.
 The model (generally nonlinear) is then validated using experimental data from the system.
 The order and the complexity of the model depends on the application, but are typically large at the validation stage.
 A reduced-order model that can simulate equipment operation faster than real time is then constructed for use in MBC design.
-For a more detailed description, please see this page.
+For a more detailed description, please visit our Model-based Control and Equipment Design page.

 Why would I need a Model-based Controller and how does it compare to a PID controller?

 An MBC controller has several advantages over a PID controller including the ability to extract maximum performance out of the system, greater robustness, ability to provide physical insight into system performance, greater cost efficiency, and reduced time-to-market.
-These advantages are particularly evident in the case of complex, non-linear, Multi-Input Multi-Output (MIMO) systems with strong interaction between the various system inputs and outputs, see for example this Case Study.
+These advantages are particularly evident in the case of complex, non-linear, Multi-Input Multi-Output (MIMO) systems with strong interaction between the various system inputs and outputs, as illustrated by our case study on the relative performance of PID versus model-based control.
 For those systems, MBC controllers provide the competitive edge needed to meet today’s manufacturing challenges.
-Please see this page for more details.
+Please visit our MBC products page for more details.

 What would the development of a Model-based Controller look like for my system?